policy consists of the following where hive stands for

 behavior, but not substantially alter it.

 Termination is defined as ceasing to have the right to further continual updates from a hive's authors.
 Termination does not affect already received structure and content.
 Each Hiveware author or subscriber is entitled to a time-stamped export in ISO 8879 SGML format.
 Termination criteria are set forth by the hive's rules and order.
 A subscriber's payment agreement with his hive will stop within 30 days after he unchecks the Hiveware Control tray menu item Always On.

-· All new for-profit hives are automatically 50-50 contracts and are content only meaning the owner or members may signup any number of new members, but don’t have the ability to create new descendent hives.
-Different percentages may be negotiated with the ancestor at any time.
+· All new for-profit hives are automatically 50-50 contracts and are content only meaning the owner or members may signup any number of new members to their hive.

-·For a fee a content site may be converted to a context hive which has a dashboard giving the owner the capability for creating new descendent hives.
+· Descendant content hives may negotiate at any time with their ancestor hive to be converted to a context hive, which has a dashboard and gives the owner the capability for creating new descendant hives.